-Since I went to the top of the Washington Monument for the reopening I learned quite a bit about the history of this National landmark.
+Ever since I went to the top of the Washington Monument for its reopening I learned quite a bit about the history of this National landmark.

 This monument has tons of history but here are 13 of the most interesting Washington Monument facts.

 - The Monument is built of free-standing masonry which means there is no cement holding the blocks together.